fathimakm/learn_security_with-me/README.md

 ***************

 ## Risk and Assets
- Risk: Anything that can impact the confidentiality, integrity, or availability of an asset
+ - Risk: Anything that can impact the confidentiality, integrity, or availability of an asset
+    * Likelihood: Score from 1-3 of the chances of a vulnerability being exploited.
+A 1 means there's a low likelihood, a 2 means there's a moderate likelihood, and a 3 means there's a high likelihood.
+    * Severity: Score from 1-3 of the potential damage the threat would cause to the business.
+A 1 means a low severity impact, a 2 is a moderate severity impact, and a 3 is a high severity impact.
+    * Priority: How quickly a risk should be addressed to avoid the potential incident.
+Use the following formula to calculate the overall score: Likelihood x Impact Severity = Risk

+ **Likelihood x Impact = Risk**

-Threat: Any circumstance or event that can negatively impact assets
+- Threat: Any circumstance or event that can negatively impact assets

-Vulnerability: A weakness that can be exploited by a threat
+- Vulnerability: A weakness that can be exploited by a threat

+- **data in use, in transit, or at rest.**

 - Asset management is the process of tracking assets and the risks that affect them.
 The idea behind this process is simple: you can only protect what you know you have.